ssamot/ce888/labs/lab1/README.md

 ## Running a Sopel bot

-* type `sopel` AND ENTER YOUR OWN NICKNAME+bot as nickname I can't seem to find the configuration file, so let's generate it!
+Type `sopel` AND ENTER YOUR OWN NICKNAME+bot as nickname
+>    I can't seem to find the configuration file, so let's generate it!
----
-    Please answer the following questions to create your configuration file:
+>    Please answer the following questions to create your configuration file:
+>

-    Enter the nickname for your bot.
-[Sopel] ssamotbot Enter the server to connect to. [irc.dftba.net] irc.freenode.net Should the bot connect with SSL? (y/n) [n] y
+>    Enter the nickname for your bot.
+[Sopel] ssamotbot
+>    Enter the server to connect to. [irc.dftba.net] irc.freenode.net
+>    Should the bot connect with SSL? (y/n) [n] y
-    Enter the port to connect on.
+>    Enter the port to connect on.
 [6697]
-    Enter your own IRC name (or that of the bot's owner) ssamotbot Enter the channels to connect to at startup, separated by commas. [] ? #ce888
+>    Enter your own IRC name (or that of the bot's owner) ssamotbot
+>    Enter the channels to connect to at startup, separated by commas. []
+>    ? #ce888
-    ?
+>    ?
-    Would you like to see if there are any modules that need configuring (y/n)? [n] Config file written sucessfully!
+>    Would you like to see if there are any modules that need configuring (y/n)? [n]
----
+>    Config file written sucessfully!

 * Once you have reached this point, press ctrl+c to exit (once the bot is connected)
 * Configure sopel modules to point the current directory